-The crux and the core of Ron Borsholm's presentation at the WFCA this February was that whole organizations can be shut down by cyber criminals and ransomed for their website content.
+The crux and the core of Ron Borsholm's presentation at the WFCA Annual Meeting in February 2021 was that whole organizations can be shut down by cyber criminals and ransomed for their website content.
 Borsholm says business exposure and vulnerability to cybercrime is a modern fact of life.

 "The criminals are more organized, firewalls becoming irrelevant," and social engineering is the new crime wave.
 Borsholm says most breaches occur at large companies.
 "But this is changing.
 Small companies and organizations are now being targeted."

-The reason is the lax nature of cybersecurity in small business, "Security is not prevalent in small business, less than 50 percent.
+The reason for this is the lax nature of cybersecurity in small business, "Security is not prevalent in small business, less than 50 percent.
 Big security exposures prevail."

-Cybersecurity has had to adapt to major shifts like Covid-19, like everything else, "Work at home has changed the security environment."
+Cybersecurity had to adapt to major shifts in society like Covid-19, as did we all, "Work at home has changed the security environment."
 The awareness of threats is not being reinforced by peers in a close-knit work environment.
 "People are falling for phishing attacks on their emails.
 Covid themes are attractive bait."
 Covid 19 email threats are now in the millions.
 Borsholm says it was highest in April 2020 but continues unabated.

 For those who don't know the difference between the front end and back end of the system you are part of, Borsholm pointed out there are differences in levels of encryption the further you go in the net.